waldmatias/waldmatias/README.md

 - 👋 Hi, I’m @waldmatias
-- 👀 I’m interested in Software Engineering, Entrepreneurship and Scientific Research (Chemistry + Pharma)
+- 👀 I’m interested in Software Engineering, Entrepreneurship and Scientific Research (Chemistry + Pharma).
 - 🦀 Rustacean.
-- 🌱 Deep-diving into NEAR Protocol... but following closely Stellar and IOTA.
+- 🌱 Deep-diving into NEAR Protocol... but following closely Stellar and IOTA... and not so closely, Polkadot and COSMOS.
+- 👀 Keeping a watchful eye on zk-tech development.
-- 💞️ I’m looking to collaborate on Blockchain, Distributed computing projects and CADD (computer aided drug design).
+- 💞️ I’m looking to collaborate on Blockchain and/or Distributed computing projects and CADD (computer aided drug design).

 <!---
 waldmatias/waldmatias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.